 Getting your car serviced is vitally important, not just if you want to drive your car more economically, it’s very important for the safety and health of your car to make sure you get your car serviced when it is required.
 Equally, if you feel there may be an issue with the running or the general performance of your car.
-It is best to get your car booked in with a professional, to see if a service or maintenance is needed to get your car to be in the best condition possible.

 Tip: if an amber light comes on the dash of your car and it doesn’t go away, you will need to get it checked.
 If the light is red, you should never drive the car with a red light on, you will have to call roadside assistance.

 This may seem like an obvious thing to do when you are trying to drive more economically, but it is easy to get carried away when you are driving and to not pay attention to the speed you are driving at.
-If you do not stick to speed limits you are breaking the law and you are also using up a lot of unnecessary fuel.
+If you do not stick to speed limits in the UK, you are breaking the law and you are also using up a lot of unnecessary fuel.
 So in order to not break the law and to save on fuel, you need to stick to the speed limits.

 If you are unsure of the speed limits on road, it is a good idea to do some research into the UK highway code as everything you need to know about driving on the highways is included.